'A compelling narrative... An eminently readable book on an outstanding aviator.' – The Aeroplane

-Alison's poetry has appeared in a wide range of magazines and anthologies, including Poems for a Liminal Age and Fanfare in 2015.
-Her poem 'To a Girl on Platform Three' was nominated by SOUTH for the Forward Prize for Best Single Poem and her first full collection, Slate Rising (Indigo Dreams, 2014) was nominated for the TS Eliot Prize.
+Alison's poetry has appeared in a range of magazines, websites and anthologies.
+'To a Girl on Platform Three' was nominated by SOUTH for the Forward Prize for Best Single Poem and her first full collection, Slate Rising (Indigo Dreams, 2014) was nominated for the TS Eliot Prize.

 Sisters in Spitfires was published in 2015, celebrating the lives and flights of the 164 women pilots of the ATA.